 ” A full UK driving licence and access to your own vehicle – ESSENTIAL

 ” A DBS on the update service

-” Professional or personal experience working with young people or adults with learning disabilities or mental health
+” Professional experience working with young people or adults with learning disabilities or mental health

 ” Transferable skills which could enable you to support vulnerable adults who are at risk of homelessness